karellopez/docker_workshop_template/workshop/setup.md

 Mac and Linux distributions automatically provide a command line shell, simply search for `terminal` and you should be good to go.
 Windows users will have to complete a few additional steps, see the OS-specific installation instructions down below.

 ## General things

 There are a few computing requirements for the course that are absolutely necessary:

 1. You must have administrator access to your computer (i.e., you must be able to install things yourself without requesting IT approval).
-2. You must have at least `20 GB` of free disk space on your computer (but we would recommend more, to be safe).
+2. You should have at least `20 GB` of free disk space on your computer (but we would recommend more, to be safe).
 3. If you are using Windows you must be using Windows 10/11; Windows 7 and 8 will not be sufficient for this course.
 4. Some parts of this course will make use of GitHub, so creating a GitHub account is recommended
-5. For easier communication we've created a Discord Server for this programm, if you're interested install Discord and follow this link ---
+5. For easier communication we've created a Discord Server for this program, if you're interested install Discord and follow this link ---

-If you foresee any of these being a problem please reach out to one of the instructors too see what steps you can take to ensure you are ready for the course start.
+If you foresee any of these being a problem please reach out to one of the instructors to see what steps you can take to ensure you are ready for the course start.

 ## Some quick general notes on instructions

-- If you already have some of these things installed on your computer already that should (theoretically) be okay.
+- If you already have some of these things installed on your computer that should (theoretically) be okay.
   However, you need to make sure that you are able to complete the steps described in `checking your install` section below without issue.
   - This is mainly to see if your Docker installation is actually working!